DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: DIVER

 \subsubsection{GRPO for Trajectory Planning}

-Despite their strong capability in multi-mode trajectories generation, diffusion models still face two critical limitations in end-to-end autonomous driving (E2E-AD): (i) mode collapse, where generated trajectories converge to similar patterns, and (ii) lack of safety awareness, leading to kinematically feasible yet unsafe motions.
+Despite their strong capability in multi-mode trajectory generation, diffusion models still face two critical limitations in E2E-AD: (i) mode collapse, where generated trajectories converge to similar patterns, and (ii) lack of safety awareness, leading to kinematically feasible yet unsafe motions.
 These issues largely stem from reliance on single-GT supervision and the absence of explicit guidance for task-specific objectives such as behavioral diversity and safety.

-To address this, we treat the diffusion model as a stochastic policy and introduce a reinforcement learning objective based on Group Relative Policy Optimization (GRPO)~\cite{GRPO}, which augments the standard imitation learning pipeline with trajectory-level rewards.
+To address this, we treat the diffusion model as a stochastic policy and introduce a reinforcement learning objective based on Group Relative Policy Optimization (GRPO) \cite{GRPO}, which augments the standard imitation learning pipeline with trajectory-level rewards.
 GRPO enables direct optimization over non-differentiable objectives, facilitates exploration beyond expert demonstrations, and improves policy robustness by aligning generation with safety and diversity constraints.
 This hybrid optimization paradigm steers the diffusion process toward producing diverse, safe, and goal-directed trajectories that better support the downstream planning requirements of E2E-AD.

+Hydra-MDP \cite{li2024hydra} promotes multi-mode trajectory generation without relying on imitation learning by directly distilling PDMS-based metrics into the policy network, where such metric distillation can be regarded as a single-step reinforcement learning process.
+Following the principles of Hydra-MDP \cite{li2024hydra} and GTRS \cite{GTRS}, we incorporate a PDMS-guided reinforcement optimization into our framework, implemented on the NAVSIM dataset.
+Specifically, we reuse the PDMS from Hydra-MDP to compute driving-quality metrics including no at-fault collisions (NC), drivable area compliance (DAC), time-to-collision (TTC), comfort (Comf.) and ego progress (EP), and provide online reinforcement guidance within the GRPO optimization loop.
+Unlike Hydra-MDP, which distills these metrics into a static policy, our approach dynamically integrates the PDMS-based rewards during training, enabling the diffusion policy to adaptively align with high-level safety and driving-quality objectives.
+This PDMS-guided reinforcement mechanism complements the trajectory-level rewards of GRPO, thereby enhancing multi-mode diversity, safety awareness, and behavioral consistency.

-We define a composite reward function $r(\hat{\tau})$ that evaluates each trajectory in terms of \textit{diversity} and \textit{safety}.
-The detailed formulations of the Diversity Reward $r_{\text{div}}$ and Safety Reward $r_{\text{safe}}$ are presented below.
+We define a composite reward function $r(\hat{\tau})$ that assesses each trajectory according to \textit{diversity}, \textit{safety}, \textit{trajectory consistency}, and \textit{lane keeping}.
+The detailed formulations of the diversity reward $r_{\text{div}}$, safety reward $r_{\text{safe}}$, trajectory consistency reward $r_{\text{TC}}$, and lane-keeping reward $r_{\text{LK}}$ are presented below.